JoeThorntonLab/RH-RE_scanning/notebooks/evolutionary_simulations/MutSel_complete_data.md

 -   All single-step amino acid mutations to functional genotypes given the genetic code are accessible, with probability proportional to the *number of nucleotide changes* that can encode each amino acid change - accounting for all the possible synonymous backgrounds (i.e., codon bias).

 A reasonable assumption in both cases is that a population fixed for a given amino acid genotype, may explore all synonymous codons; i.e., the population is *delocalized* at the nucleotide level but fixed at the amino acid level.

-Here, we are using the second specification of the mutation rate, but both give equivalent results (for a comparison see the `matrix_comparison.md` github file).

 Re-writing the previous equation to include mutational propensities, we have: